PizzoN-CityLF/ArchiveAide/README.md

 Further, please note that Python and Tesseract must be added to your system's PATH, and if using the Standalone C++ Compiler, the extra files `libomp140.x86_64.dll` and `vcomp140.dll` must be added to your `C:\Users\%USERNAME%\AppData\Local\Programs\Python\Python312\Lib\site-packages\torch\lib` folder.

-ArchiveAide itself can be downloaded from the repository directly
+ArchiveAide itself can be downloaded from the [Releases Page of this Repository](https://github.com/PizzoN-CityLF/ArchiveAide/releases)

 **ArchiveAide.zip** includes both ConfigWriter and ArchiveAide, as well as .bat files to run the programs.
-To download, go to the releases tab and choose the most recent version.

 **ArchiveAideFullInstall.zip** includes ConfigWriter, ArchiveAide, .bat files to run the programs, .exe files for all necessary dependencies, the standalone compiler, and a .bat file to set up the compiler and packages without further input.
-To download, directly click the file in this repository's code and click the download button in the right-hand corner.

 The following are instructions for the installation process using the FullInstall.zip file.
 These Instructions are also followed in the [Tutorial Video](#tutorials)